 If brown spots and sun damage are preventing you from looking as young and radiant as you feel, photorejuvenation may be your best option for revealing refreshed, more evenly pigmented skin.
-MI Skin Dermatology Center is proud to offer BroadBand Light (BBL) therapy, a light-based treatment performed by board-certified dermatologist Dr. Melda Isaac in Washington, D.C.
+MI Skin Dermatology Center is proud to offer Forever Young BBL (BroadBand Light) therapy, a powerful light-based IPL photofacial treatment performed by board-certified dermatologist Dr. Melda Isaac in Washington, D.C.

 - Age spots